-Payments may be made by mailing a check or money order to the Business Office.
-Payments may be made in person at the Business Office counter with cash or check or with Discover, Visa or MasterCard (a fee will be added for credit card payment).
+Payments may be made by mailing a check or money order to Financial Services.
+Payments may be made in person at the Student Services Hub with cash or check or with Discover, Visa or MasterCard (a fee will be added for credit card payment).
 Payments may also be made by phone.

-Payments received in the Business Office after 4 p.m. will be credited to the student's account the next business day.
+Payments received in Financial Services after 4 p.m. will be credited to the student's account the next business day.